vives-project-xp/EducationalGame1/README.md

 Once a player did enough missions a download code will be provided to make it possible to download the online version.

-Possible expansion: missions for the PC-version (trivia quiz) that will unlock coins or give other advantages in the PC-version.